mitchelljustin/pragmatic-lightning/index.md

 ## Open channel with server

-Now's the exciting part: we're going to open a Lightning payment channel from the client to the server.
+Now for the exciting part: we're going to open a Lightning payment channel from the client to the server.

 We need to know the server node's public key.
 Run
 ```sh